RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 #### New Features

-- **API Access**: You can now get an API Key and make calls to the Regolith API.
+- **API Token Access**: You can now get an API Key and make calls to the Regolith API.
 Why would you want to do this?
-For the data nerds out there who want more control or to help develop 3rd party tools.
+For the data nerds and tool developers out there who want to get their hands dirty.
 - **Discord Server Restriction**: You can now restrict your session to only users who are in your discord server.

 #### Bug Fixes

+- Loadouts: More than one active module can be turned on for each laser
+- Work orders: Better handling of failed state.
+- Work orders: Summaries now correctly separate and report Gross Vs. Net earnings.
 - Fixed some edge case permissions issues.
 There are still more to get through though.
-- Better handling of failed work orders.
-- Summaries now correctly separate and report Gross Vs. Net earnings.
+- Complete reworking of the back end SDK connections to improve efficiencey and future-proofing.

 ### Jan 20, 2024